lisagarvey-11/mr-robogers/README.md

 ### Specifications

 All output will be numerical with the following exceptions:
-Numbers that contain a 1: all digits are replaced with "Beep!"
-Numbers that contain a 2: all digits are replaced with "Boop!"
-Numbers that contain a 3: all digits are replaced with "Won't you be my neighbor?"
+Numbers that contain a 1: all digits are replaced with "Beep!"; Numbers that contain a 2: all digits are replaced with "Boop!" or Numbers that contain a 3: all digits are replaced with "Won't you be my neighbor?"

 Additionally, the highest number should be evaluated for use (ie: if the user enters a 13, the output should be "Won't you be my neighbor?")